April 22 is Earth Day.

 We offer youth presentations to schools and youth groups.
 If you would like a speaker for your Earth Day celebration, contact our education specialist at (216) 443-3731 or send an email.

+Do you have a group of adults that would like to learn more about waste reduction, composting, and recycling right?
 Learn more about our general presentations, compost seminars, and workplace recycling presentations.